Retail businesses collect more data than ever before and from every aspect of the supply chain, including:

 - Prices (markdowns, promotions, competitor prices, etc.)

-- Consumer behavior (average ticket price, product preferences, time, weather, etc.)
+- Consumer behaviour (average ticket price, product preferences, time, weather, etc.)

 - Demand forecasts